Why Is My Criminal Case Taking So Long? When to Worry and When to Wait

 Your attorney may be deliberately running the clock because time is on your side.

-How to tell it's legitimate: Your attorney can articulate why delay helps you.
+But delay without a named purpose is not strategy.
+It is drift.
+Your attorney can articulate why delay helps you.
 "The CI in your case has pending charges in another jurisdiction.
 We're waiting to see if those charges affect their credibility."
+That is strategy.
+"Let's just give it more time" is not.

 3. Motions are being litigated